Est.2010

 He urged the UK to “push past” the panic and instead embrace AI’s power to remove the drudgery from work, freeing time to focus on creativity, care, and connection.

-Citing examples in social work, education, and healthcare, time spent on form-filling and bureaucracy is reduced and already provides us with a real-world example of how AI already helps us reconnect with our humanity.
+Citing examples in social work, education, and healthcare, he spoke about how time spent on form-filling and bureaucracy is reduced; this provides us with a real-world example of how AI already helps us reconnect with our humanity.

 2. Investing £1 billion in people, not just machines